Welcome to Michigan!

 Choosing and Changing a Safe and Secure UMICH Password

-Choose security questions to reset your password if you forget it.
+Set up account recovery preferences to reset your password if you forget it.

 - MWireless is the fastest, most secure WiFi on campus, available in most university buildings and residence halls.